 Aims and Scope

 As a peer-reviewed and open-access journal, the European Scientific Journal (ESJ) publishes research articles and literature reviews in English, French or Spanish.
-This monthly issued publication of the European Scientific Institute (ESI) punctually creates a new edition on the last day of each month.
-The journal consists of the following major sections:
+This monthly issued publication of the European Scientific Institute (ESI) punctually creates a new edition on the last day of the calendar month in three major sections:

 - Education, psychology, and sociology

 - Law and politics

 - Philosophy, religion